 If you have ever had hair fall or serious hair loss, chances are you have been recommended mesotherapy at some point.
-But does mesotherapy help for hair growth?
+But does mesotherapy help the hair growth cycle?
 Mesotherapy is an excellent treatment option for people experiencing hair loss.
 This procedure is non-invasive and painless and involves injecting stem cell serum or platelet-rich plasma into the scalp.
 Continue reading to learn more about the procedure, cost, and adverse reactions.

 In This Article